Ion trap: Theory

-Trapped ion with axes of motion.
-The ion is shown with the radial confining electrodes of a linear Paul trap.
-Endcaps (not shown) are electrodes that generate a trapping potentially along the red arrow.
-Axial motion (red arrow) is parallel to the radial electrodes and radial motion takes place in the plane given by the green arrows.
+A schematic of a linear Paul trap with the three axes of motion depicted by arrows.
+Endcap electrodes (not shown) generate a trapping potential along the axial direction (red arrow).
+A radio frequency electric field is applied to the four rods which confines the ion in the two radial directions (green arrows).

-Ions experience a force from electric fields and magnetic fields (when the ion is moving).
-Ion traps use these forces to confine ions in a small volume so that they can be studied or manipulated.
-Although any static electric field produces a force on an ion, it is not possible to confine an ion using only static electric fields, which is a consequence of Earnshaw's theorem.
-However, physicists have figured out how to evade Earnshaw's theorem with static magnetic and electric fields (a Penning trap) or with oscillating electric fields and a static electric field (a Paul trap).
-Trapped ion motion and confinement is generally divided into axial and radial components with respect to the trap geometry.
-In both Paul and Penning traps, axial motion is confined with a static electric field.
-Paul traps confine the ion radially with oscillating electric fields whereas Penning traps use a static magnetic field.
+A trap requires confining forces in all three spatial directions.
+Electric and magnetic fields exert forces on ions, called the Lorentz force.
+Due to Earnshaw's theorem it is not possible to confine an ion using only static electric fields.
+However, a static magnetic and electric field (a Penning trap), or the combination of an oscillating electric field with a static electric field (a Paul trap), can trap ions.
+The confining fields and the resulting motion of ions in a trap are generally decomposed into one axial and two radial components with respect to the trap geometry.
+In both Paul and Penning traps, a static electric field provides the axial confinement.
+Paul traps confine the ion radially with an oscillating electric field whereas Penning traps use a static magnetic field.